What happens to benefits if I, or my spouse, pass away?

 ARTA believes that prescription drugs are extremely effective in treating many medical conditions, and it is important that the ARTA Retiree Benefits Plan receives the best value for the prescription drugs members purchase; therefore, the plan includes a Least Cost Alternative provision.
 This means that if your doctor prescribes a brand name drug and there is an approved interchangeable generic version, the plan will pay to the equivalent cost of the generic product.
 You may purchase the higher cost alternative; however, you are responsible for paying the difference in price.

 To find out about the coverage of specific drugs, please call 1-855-444-ARTA (2782) with the DIN number which is found on the prescription label.

 Who is considered a ‘dependant’ under the ARTA Retiree Benefits Plan?

 Dependant children may include natural children, legally adopted children or children living with the adopting parents during a period of probation, stepchildren, children under legal guardianship, and foster children of the member or the member’s spouse.

 To be considered a dependant, the child must be unmarried, not employed on a regular and full-time basis, and under 21 years of age.
 A child up to the age of 25 will be considered a dependant if in full-time attendance at an accredited school, college or university and is dependant on you for support, including students attending school outside their normal province of residence.

 A dependant child who is beyond any limiting age and, who is mentally or physically disabled and is incapable of self-sustaining employment and who is wholly dependant upon you for support and maintenance, is also eligible.

 What does ‘evidence of insurability’ mean?

 This means that you are required to complete a medical questionnaire and may, as a follow-up, be asked to have a medical examination.
-This is required if you are eligible to apply for benefits, but do not submit your application to enroll in an ARTA Retiree Benefits Plan that includes Emergency Travel Insurance within 60 days of losing your group extended health care benefits.
+This is required if you are eligible to apply for benefits, but do not submit your application to enrol in an ARTA Retiree Benefits Plan that includes Emergency Travel Insurance within 60 days of losing your group extended health care benefits.

 How do I change my contact information with ARTA?